haozhu10015/jemdoc-rs/README.md

 ## Docs

+You could either browse the rendered [docs](https://haozhu10015.github.io/jemdoc-rs), or:

-The `docs/` directory contains a set of `.jemdoc` files demonstrating the full feature set.
-To generate and preview them:
+The `docs/` directory contains the source `.jemdoc` files demonstrating the full feature set.
+To generate and preview them locally:

 ```sh
 cd docs